ZHaskell/docs/_posts/2021-04-20-introduce-BIO-a-simple-streaming-abstraction.md

 ### Partial closure

-In [Z-Data]() 's parser section, we described a resumable parser, which can consume input in chunks:
+In [Z-Data's parser section](https://z.haskell.world/Z-Data/Parser-and-Builder.html), we described a resumable parser, which can consume input in chunks:

 ```haskell
 > P.parse' dateParser "2020-12-12"